futureblockchain/FashionProject/README.md

 Finally, the "GlobalStyle" is like the general decor of the mall, setting the look and feel throughout the website to make it a pleasant experience for you.

-Everything works smoothly, just keep in mind to update the stripe.js file with the API of your actual Stripe account so it works like charm.
+Everything runs smoothly, just keep in mind to update the stripe.js file with the API of your actual Stripe account so it works like charm.